nmusatti/pokedex/Production.md

 I will try to describe a few areas that, in my opinion, would require some form of intervention.
 I assume that the deployment platform is Kubernetes ant that the corresponding infrastructure is already available.
+I consider networking issues, such as routing, DNS and proxies, to be outside the scope of this survey.

-#### Development
+### Development

-While Pokedex's logic is rather simple and it is unlikely to impact performance in a significant way, more attention should be devoted to the impact of coding choices on performance, from ownership vs. borrowing to which resources might be shared among requests, for instance to better exploit connection pooling.
+While Pokedex's logic is rather simple and it is unlikely to impact performance in a significant way, more attention should be devoted to the impact of coding choices on performance, from ownership vs. borrowing, to which resources might be shared among requests, for instance to better exploit connection pooling.

 Error handling should be given more thought, striving for minimality but ensuring that information